Opsumit Prescribing Information

 Pregnancy Testing in Females of Reproductive Potential

-Initiate treatment with Opsumit in females of reproductive potential only after a negative pregnancy test.
-Obtain monthly pregnancy test during treatment [see Use in Specific Populations (8.6)].
+Obtain a pregnancy test in females of reproductive potential prior to Opsumit treatment, monthly during treatment and one month after stopping Opsumit.
+Initiate treatment with Opsumit in females of reproductive potential only after a negative pregnancy test. [see Boxed Warning, Contraindications (4.1), Warnings and Precautions (5.1), Use in Specific Populations (8.3)].

 Dosage Forms and Strengths

 Opsumit may cause fetal harm when administered to a pregnant woman.
 Opsumit is contraindicated in females who are pregnant.
 Opsumit was consistently shown to have teratogenic effects when administered to animals.
-If Opsumit is used during pregnancy, apprise the patient of the potential hazard to a fetus [see Warnings and Precautions (5.1) and Use in Specific Populations (8.1)].
+If Opsumit is used during pregnancy, advise the patient of the potential risk to a fetus [see Warnings and Precautions (5.1) and Use in Specific Populations (8.1)].

 Warnings and Precautions